-"This program uses RGGI funds to reduce emissions, but the investment in our state's homes and businesses is not limited to RGGI funds," the Senator continued.
+"This program uses RGGI funds," the Senator continued.
 "This money will be used as seed money to leverage additional federal funding along with private investment and create the funding mechanism needed to weatherize one million homes and businesses throughout the state.
 The energy used to power, heat and cool our homes and other buildings accounts for 40 percent of our nation's energy consumption.
 By working to reduce that number through weatherization, we are working to benefit our environment and grow our state's economy.
 This is an investment that will pay huge dividends Upstate for many years to come."